erberkk/blinder-frontend-ReactNative/README.md

 - npm or yarn
 - Expo CLI
 - iOS Simulator (for Mac users) or Android Studio (for Android development)
+- Please update the SPOTIFY_CLIENT_ID on profile.tsx and GOOGLE_CLIENT_ID, MICROSOFT_CLIENT_ID on login.tsx

 ## 🚀 Getting Started

 1. Clone the repository: